Collections & Holdings

 Custodial Research Availability

-The Erik Brunetti Foundation for the Arts has completed the consolidation and documentation of the FUCT Archive as a unified research corpus.
+The Erik Brunetti Foundation for the Arts has consolidated and documented the FUCT Archive as a unified research collection.

 The archive comprises approximately fifty primary working materials produced between the early 1990s and early 2000s, including original mechanicals, rubylith assemblies, hand-cut layouts, Xerox proofs, and related ephemera created prior to the adoption of digital production tools.

-These materials document pre-digital graphic production processes and the early circulation of street-based visual language into broader cultural contexts.
+These materials document pre-digital graphic production processes and the early dissemination of street-derived visual language through analog design methods into wider visual culture.

-The materials constitute primary evidence of process, chronology, and material authorship, and are maintained in stable condition suitable for research access and institutional stewardship.
+The materials provide primary evidence of process, chronology, and material authorship, and are maintained in stable condition suitable for research access and institutional care.

-The Foundation is making the FUCT Archive available on a long-term custodial research loan to a single anchor institution capable of supporting public access, scholarly review, and future traveling presentation.
+The Foundation is making the FUCT Archive available on a long-term custodial research loan to a single host institution capable of supporting scholarly access, responsible care, and, where appropriate, public presentation and future traveling exhibition.

 Institutional review is conducted on a rolling basis.
 Formal inquiries from museums, research institutions, and curatorial departments may be directed to: archive@erikbrunettifoundation.org